rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/333_create-packages.md

     g.
 From the Resource limit drop-down menu, select the CPU and memory requirement for the executable.

 4. Optionally, to add an end-point, click **Add Endpoint** and do the following.
+For more information on end point configuration, [click here](/5_deep-dives/53_Networking-and-communication/532_standard-web-protocol)

     a.
 In the **Endpoint Name** field, type a name for the endpoint.